Nikita Mikhalkov: Recent career

 Mikhalkov used the critical and financial triumph of Burnt by the Sun to raise $25 million for his most epic venture to date, The Barber of Siberia (1998).
 The film, which was screened out of competition at the 1999 Cannes Film Festival, was designed as a patriotic extravaganza for domestic consumption.
 It featured Julia Ormond and Oleg Menshikov, who regularly appears in Mikhalkov's films, in the leading roles.
 The director himself appeared as Tsar Alexander III of Russia.

 The film received the Russian State Prize and spawned rumours about Mikhalkov's presidential ambitions.
 The director, however, chose to administer the Russian cinema industry.
 Despite much opposition from rival directors, he was elected the President of the Russian Society of Cinematographers and has managed the Moscow Film Festival since 2000.
 He also set the Russian Academy Golden Eagle Award in opposition to the traditional Nika Award.

 In 2005, Mikhalkov resumed his acting career, starring in three brand-new movies – The Councillor of State, a Fandorin mystery film which broke the Russian box-office records, Dead Man's Bluff, a noir-drenched comedy about the Russian Mafia, and Krzysztof Zanussi's Persona non grata.

 In 2007, Mikhalkov directed and starred in 12, a Russian adaptation of Sidney Lumet's court drama 12 Angry Men.
-In September 2007, 12 received a special Golden Lion for the “consistent brilliance” of its work and was praised by many critics at the Venice Film Festival.
+In September 2007, 12 received a special Golden Lion for the "consistent brilliance" of its work and was praised by many critics at the Venice Film Festival.
 In 2008, 12 was named as a nominee for Best Foreign Language Film for the 80th Academy Awards.
 Commenting on the nomination, Mikhalkov said, "I am overjoyed that the movie has been noticed in the United States and, what's more, was included in the shortlist of five nominees.
 This is a significant event for me."

 He also served as the executive producer of an epic film 1612.

 Mikhalkov presented his "epic drama" Burnt by the Sun 2 at the 2010 Cannes Film Festival, but did not receive any awards.
 The film was selected in 2011 as the Russian entry for the Best International Feature Film at the 84th Academy Awards.

+In 2022, he proposed organizing the Eurasian Film Academy and the Diamond Butterfly film award.